h3xar0n/aws-security/README.md

   - send management events to CloudWatch Events with an alert for IAM changes and changes to encryption
   - Limit permissions for the S3 to one auditor
   - Encrypt the log files in S3--try SSE-S3, then SSE-KMS
+	- Create a KMS grant for another account
+	- Use that account to use the CMK
+	- Revoke the grant
   - Check logs after changes
 - Set up Lambda to modify DynamoDB and send logs to CloudWatch [like so](https://aws.amazon.com/blogs/security/how-to-create-an-aws-iam-policy-to-grant-aws-lambda-access-to-an-amazon-dynamodb-table/)
+- Set up a DB in RDS with secrets stored in Secrets Manager connected to EC2
+  - Provide the EC2 instance access to read SM
+	- Rotate secrets with AWS SM
+	- Encrypt the EBS volume

 ## Next Up
 - [x] ~Restructure notes under services~
 - [x] ~Create diagram for policy evaluation~
-- [x] Distinguish Inspector, GuardDuty, Config, and Trusted Advisor
+- [x] ~Distinguish Inspector, GuardDuty, Config, and Trusted Advisor~
   - [x] [Backdoor Finding](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_backdoor.html)
   - [x] [Trusted Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/)
   - [x] [How Config Works](https://docs.aws.amazon.com/config/latest/developerguide/how-does-config-work.html)